autumnleaves123/info-2300-final-project/documents/design-plan.md

 CUDAP would like a website that is user-friendly and promotes more interaction with their program for students, club members, and Ithaca residents by announcing events, teaching some basic signs, and providing contact information.
 One of their goals is to also have a website that can be updated easily with an admin feature so they don't have to code.

-These are ideas that CUDAP would like us to include:
+These are some main ideas that CUDAP would like us to promote in our website:
-* about page *** need to have
+	- Increasing awareness, recruiting, getting more involved
-* meet the board page (contact info) *** need to have
+	- Accessible to the community, not just the club

-* gbody info, events
+Some possible pages of our website:
-* Increasing awareness, recruiting, getting more involved
+	- About page *** need to have ***
-* Photo gallery
+	- Meet the Board page (contact info) *** need to have ***
-* Accessible to the community, not just the club
+	- G-body info, events --> a NewsFeed maybe?
+Instead of an announcements page
-* Feed maybe?
-Instead of announcements
+	- Photo gallery
-* Information page with links to different resources
+	- Information page with links to different resources
-* A learning page for a crash-course of Sign Language → few common signs displayed for better User Experience
+	- A learning page for a crash-course of Sign Language → few common signs displayed for better User Experience

 The key goals of CUDAP are stated in their three-fold mission:
 1. Work to integrate the Deaf and hearing communities